smsolivier/PMS5003/README.md

 	// data.valid == true means the data was correctly read
 	// data.mask holds debugging info and will indicate where the read failed
 	// data.mask == 15 indicates
-		// the first byte of the message matches the PMS5003's start of message indicating byte
+		// the first byte of the message is 0x42 (the PMS5003 start of message byte)
 		// the second byte of the message matches the PMS5003's second indicating byte
 		// the message is 32 bytes as expected
 		// the message passes the checksum test